Azure/terraform-azurerm-avm-ptn-virtualwan/README.md

     - `issuer`: Issuer for the Azure Active Directory (Entra ID) authentication.
     - `tenant`: Tenant for the Azure Active Directory (Entra ID)authentication.

+  > Note: There can be multiple objects in this map, one for each Point-to-Site VPN Gateway VPN Server Configuration you wish to deploy into the Virtual WAN Virtual Hubs that have been defined in the variable `virtual_hubs`.

 Type:

 ```hcl